Complete Information on 3 Published Clinical Studies

 The results of this study were published in the May 2009 issue of the peer review journal, Clinical Drug Investigation.

-HairMax LaserComb® Phototherapy Device in the Treatment of Male Androgenetic Alopecia.
+Hairmax LaserComb® Phototherapy Device in the Treatment of Male Androgenetic Alopecia.

 Leavitt M, Charles G, Heyman E, Michaels D